Gratis Versand ab € 16,99. Mehr Infos.

 Valperga; Or, The life and Adventures of Castruccio, Prince of Lucca, In Three Volumes

-• This book is a reproduction of a historical work, produced by Megali, a publishing house dedicated to making literature accessible for individuals with impaired vision.
-The text is presented in large print, ensuring readability and inclusivity for a wider audience.
+The book features a reproduction of a historical work, published by Megali, a house dedicated to making literature accessible for individuals with impaired vision through large print formats.
+This initiative emphasizes inclusivity and the importance of preserving and sharing historical texts with a wider audience.